TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

 ![!Select user script](images/Unraid-settings-user-scripts-list-select-qbit-mover.png)

 Choose your method (select a tab) and copy/paste the script in the new window that opens, then click `SAVE CHANGES`.

+!!! info "replace `ip` with your unraid server ip, replace `port` with your webgui port you use to access the webgui"

 === "Python (Native)"

     ``` bash
         #!/bin/bash
         /usr/local/emhttp/plugins/dynamix/scripts/notify -s "qBittorrent Mover" -d "qBittorrent Mover starting @ `date +%H:%M:%S`."
         echo "executing script to pause torrents and run mover."
-        python3 /mnt/user/data/scripts/mover.py --host "localhost:8080" --user "your_user" --password "your_password" --days_from 0 --days_to 2
+        python3 /mnt/user/data/scripts/mover.py --host "ip:port" --user "your_user" --password "your_password" --days_from 0 --days_to 2
         echo "qbittorrent-mover completed and resumed all paused torrents."
         /usr/local/emhttp/plugins/dynamix/scripts/notify -s "qBittorrent Mover" -d "qBittorrent Mover completed @ `date +%H:%M:%S`."
     ```